ewinapun/ewinapun.github.io/_posts/2018-09-22-cosine-tuning.md

 ## Significance

 Georgopoulos paper demonstrated empirically that cosine tuning exists in the motor system.
 From the biological perspective, Todorov has provided insight into as of why cosine tuning can be significant.
-He shows, through empirical observations as well, that the cosine tuning principle minimizes the net effect of neuromotor noise, thereby minimizing expected errors in force production.[^Todorov] He proves that a (truncated) cosine is the optimal force activation profile under arbitrary dimensions and arbitrary force direction distribution.
+He shows, through empirical observations as well, that the cosine tuning principle minimizes the net effect of neuromotor noise, thereby minimizing expected errors in force production.[^Todorov] He proves that a cosine is the optimal force activation profile under arbitrary dimensions and arbitrary force direction distribution.

 ## Working example